deepload/Mercurio-Systems/README.md

 - Python 3.11 or later
 - Docker and Docker Compose (for containerized deployment)
-- Alpaca API key and secret (for trading)
+- Polygon.io API key (recommended for market data)
-- IEX Cloud API key (for market data)
+- Alpaca API key and secret (for trading and optionally market data)
+- No API key needed if using Yahoo Finance (free) or sample data providers

 ### Installation